noejn2/noejn2.github.io/blog.md

 title: Working papers
 ---

-**Papers here are been considered in different (undisclosed) journals for publication consideration, so they are likely at different revision stages; CV only indicates *Under revision*.
+**Papers here are being considered in different (undisclosed) journals for publication consideration, so they are likely at different revision stages.
+CV only indicates *Under revision*.
 I will kindly provide you with the most recent version upon request.**

 ### The effects of taxing sugary soft beverages in Mexico: A censored QUAI demand system  approach